robertocarroll/icc-beta/style-guide-templates/style-points.md

 ## Italics
 Italicise Latin and other foreign-language expressions.
 Don't use inverted commas.

-Don't italicise “ad hoc“, “per capita“, “per se“, “amicus curiae“ as they are in common use.
+Don't italicise “ad hoc”, “per capita”, “per se”, “amicus curiae” as they are in common use.

 ## Legal text references
 When refering to articles, rules or regulations from the Court’s basic texts, the numbers and letters of sub-paragraphs are separated by brackets with a space between the word “article” etc. and the number, e.g. article 90(2)(a), rule 119(1)(a), regulation 58(3).

 Avoid repeating large chunks of legal text.
-For example, don’t include a long section from the Rome Statute; link to the artile instead.
+For example, don’t include a long section from the Rome Statute; link to the article instead.

 ## Links
 Links are the fundamental basis of the web.
 Internal links (ones between different parts of our website) help to create a rich experience, prevent repeating large chunks of text and help improve rankings with search engines.

 For search engines, accessibility and good practice, do not use “click here” for links.
 Make the link descriptive – explaining what the link offers - preferably matching the title of the document you are linking to and make sense when read out of context.

-### Example
+**Example**
 Instead of “For more information on the structure of the ICC, click here” write “See [who's who at the International Criminal Court](link) for more information”.

 ## Numbers